CCI-MOC/documentation/docs/source/Open-MPI-on-Slurm-Cluster.md

+# OpenMPI on Slurm Cluster
 There are two ways to install Open MPI on a Slurm cluster
 1. Install and configure Open MPI libraries while installing Slurm on each node.
 2. Install and configure Controller nodes and Compute nodes with the Open MPI libraries.

 The script follows the method 1.
 Whereas this steps can be done manually after Slurm is installed on the system.

-## On the Server/Controller and Compute node
+### On the Server/Controller and Compute node
 1. Download the openmpi tar file.
 For the example purpose openmpi-1.10.2 is used throughout.

         sudo wget https://www.open-mpi.org/software/ompi/v1.10/downloads/openmpi-1.10.2.tar.gz